 We look beyond the austere stereotype of Dutch food and reveal the rich culture and history behind the country’s misunderstood cuisine.

 One of the most common expat complaints in the Netherlands is that Dutch food leaves a lot to be desired.
-In fact, many people feel that the country has no food culture – aside from its famous snacks.
-Others go so far as to classify the diet as ‘monotonous’ or ‘bland’.
+In fact, many people feel that the country has no food culture – aside from the famous Dutch snacks.
+Others go so far as to classify the diet as monotonous or bland.
 And while this may be true when compared to its European neighbors, is there more to Dutch food than meets the eye?

 To ask if the Dutch have a food culture, it helps to first question what this phrase actually means.
 From a holistic point of view, food culture is not defined by how varied a country’s traditional kitchen is.
 Nor is it based on how well-known its products are worldwide.
 Instead, it centers on the traditions, practices, and attitudes towards food in any given country; and The Netherlands certainly has these.

 Sure, the French enjoy their two-hour, wine and dine lunches; indulging in juice steak frites, escallope milanaise, or perhaps the special of the day.
 And yes, the Spanish are famous for their 2pm feast of vibrant-colored tapas (la comida); which they savor with a carafe of wine, of course.

 But what about the Dutch?
 Well, for this practical-minded nation, lunch is a necessary part of the day; a time to refuel for the afternoon’s activities.
 After all, the Dutch didn’t build one of the world’s largest and most efficient economies by feasting or snoozing their way through midday.
 And while those days of hard labor have passed, the Dutch attitude towards lunch prevails.